 5. Adults can return to their summer camp days at the new lodging site, The Camp at Carmel Valley.
 Choose to lodge in cabins, houses or tents while enjoying a wide array of both self-guided and partnered activities including yoga, wine tasting, basket weaving and equine.

-6. Experience the largest cycling festival and consumer trade show in North America during the Sea Otter Classic from April 16-19 at WeatherTech Raceway Laguna Seca in Monterey.
+6. Experience the largest cycling festival and consumer trade show in North America during the Sea Otter Classic at WeatherTech Raceway Laguna Seca in Monterey October 1-4.
 The event includes a variety of bike races and fun rides for every age.